metavalent/metavalent.github.io/about.md

 ### What is Metavalent Stigmergy?

+Twenty years pontificating to tumbleweeds in the desert.
+Twenty years spitting into the wind.
+Twenty years scrawling messages in bottles and casting them into the sea of cyberspace.

 Buckminster Fuller taught, through his own process of inquiry, "I seem to be a verb."<sup>[1](#footnotes)</sup> Don't we all?
 In a sense, Metavalent Stigmergy then, is the name of my verb-being self, but only at the most superficial level.

 We limit our children when we give their bodies a name at birth, like a branded piece of livestock.
 "This item shall be called ...”
 Children are not inventory.
 Humans are not resources, to be strip-mined and extracted.
 Metavalent Stigmergy is a name of a process that belongs to all.
 We are each *instantiators of new [default consensus realities](https://metavalent.com/metavalent/2021/03/26/21-05-15-Clearing-Confusion.html).*